 The application in this section demonstrates the operation of the SE.
-Figure 26 shows how the simple building block of a single SE state can be used to build a power-up sequence for a 3-supply system.
+Figure 27 shows how the simple building block of a single SE state can be used to build a power-up sequence for a 3-supply system.

 Table 7 lists the PDO outputs for each state in the same SE implementation.
-In this system, the presence of a good 5 V supply on VP1 and the VX1 pin held low are the triggers required for a power-up sequence to start.
+In this system, the triggers required to start a power-up sequence are the presence of a good 5 V supply on VP1 and the VX1 pin held low.
 The sequence intends to turn on the 3.3 V supply next, then the 2.5 V supply (assuming successful turn-on of the 3.3 V supply).
-Once all three supplies are good, the PWRGD state is entered, where the SE remains until a fault occurs on one of the three supplies, or it is instructed to go through a power-down sequence by VX1 going high.
+Once all three supplies are good, the POWER_GOOD state is entered, where the SE remains until a fault occurs on one of the three supplies, or until it is instructed to go through a power-down sequence by VX1 going high.